-Modern, spacious and extravagant - floor-to-ceiling doors are a real eye-catcher.
-But what characterises these doors, when do floor-to-ceiling units make sense and what are the differences?
+Floor-to-ceiling doors are real eye-catchers.
+But what makes these doors special, when do floor-to-ceiling elements make sense, and what are the differences?

 Floor-to-ceiling door vs. standard height

-Large and high rooms convey a feeling of space.
-There is space here, but doors with standard dimensions are still usually installed.
-These can then appear too small in the high room.
-This automatically loses some of its charm.
-Floor-to-ceiling doors, on the other hand, make optimum use of the height of a room.
+Large, high-ceilinged rooms convey a sense of spaciousness.
+There is plenty of room here, yet standard-sized doors are still usually fitted.
+In a high-ceilinged room, these can appear too small, which automatically detracts from some of its charm.
+Floor-to-ceiling doors, on the other hand, make the most of a room’s height.
 They create a harmonious and spacious overall impression.

-A floor-to-ceiling door extends from the floor to the ceiling.
-This is why they are also known as ceiling-high or storey-high doors.
-These interior doors are available in a wide variety of designs - single or double-leaf, as swing or sliding doors and in a wide range of materials and surfaces.
-The CPL variants are particularly hard-wearing with their dirt-resistant, scratch-, impact- and abrasion-resistant surfaces and are suitable for both private and commercial use.
-The CPL variants are not only available in a wide range of colours, but also in a deceptively real wood look.
+A floor-to-ceiling door extends from the floor to just below the ceiling.
+This is why they are also known as ceiling-height or full-height doors.
+These interior doors are available in a wide variety of designs – single or double-leaf, as hinged or sliding doors – and in a wide range of materials and finishes.
+The CPL variants are particularly hard-wearing thanks to their dirt-resistant, scratch-, impact- and abrasion-resistant surfaces.
+They are suitable for both domestic and commercial use.
+The CPL variants are available not only in a wide range of colours but also in a deceptively realistic wood finish.

 With or without floor-to-ceiling elements?

-Once the decision in favour of a floor-to-ceiling interior door has been made, the next step is to define the design in detail.
-Either a floor-to-ceiling door leaf that extends from the floor to the ceiling or a classic door leaf with a fanlight or top panel.
-A glass fanlight lets light into the room and makes it brighter.
-The fanlight acts as a clean finish up to the ceiling.
-A chic alternative are all-glass doors with a glass fanlight, which become an impressive design element thanks to their transparency.
-Glass side panels are also stylish visual brighteners that ensure that light enters the neighbouring rooms even when the door is closed.
+Once the decision has been made to opt for a floor-to-ceiling interior door, it is time to define the design in detail.
+Either a floor-to-ceiling door leaf that extends from the floor to just below the ceiling, or a classic door leaf with a transom window or top panel.
+A glass transom window lets light into the room and makes it brighter.
+The top panel acts as a clean finish up to the ceiling.
+All-glass doors with a glass transom are a stylish alternative; their transparency makes them a striking design feature.
+Glass side panels are also stylish visual highlights that ensure light reaches the adjoining rooms even when the door is closed.

 Even more options

-Other possible variations include floor-to-ceiling interior doors with or without transoms and with or without frame cross-panels.
-The interior doors with full-length frame present themselves as a flush-fitting unit and create a high-quality overall aesthetic.
-Door combinations with a casing frame in all standard surfaces or as a panelled and block frame are also possible.
+Further design options include floor-to-ceiling interior doors with or without a transom, and with or without a cross-section in the frame.
+Interior doors with a continuous frame present themselves as a flush unit, creating a high-quality overall aesthetic.
+Door combinations with a rebated frame in all standard finishes, or as a flush or block frame, are also possible.

 Design freedom

-The spectrum ranges from doors that deliberately stand out and contrast strongly with the wall colour to doors that form a visual unit with the wall and are therefore barely visible.
+The range extends from doors that are deliberately eye-catching and stand in stark contrast to the wall colour to doors that visually blend in with the wall and are thus barely visible.

-By the way: All interior doors from PRÜM are manufactured in Germany.
-As one of the first door manufacturers to prove the unrestricted environmental compatibility of its products, our products now carry the ECO label.
-Read more about this here: https://blog.tuer.de/nachhaltigkeit-ist-trumpf-aber-wofuer-stehen-die-fsc-pefc-und-eco-label-genau/
+By the way: all PRÜM interior doors are manufactured in Germany.
+As one of the first door manufacturers to have demonstrated the unrestricted environmental compatibility of its products, our products now carry the ECO label.
+Read more about this here: https://www.arbonia.com/de/blog/siegel-fuer-die-nachhaltigkeit/